olleyt/aws-bootcamp-cruddur-2023/journal/week0.md

 ```
 However, the budget policy did not work properly, so I temporarily assigned AWS Managed policy _AWSBudgetsActionsWithAWSResourceControlAccess_ .

+Then API key was created to use with GitPod.
+I'll be modifying policies of the Cruddur user to keep minimal access to AWS for security reasons.

 ## Congiguring GitPod

 GitPod is a great alternative to Cloud9 as its free tier is more generous.